DroidBotStudiosYT/Ultrasonic-and-LCD-Arduino/README.md

 Download this `ZIP` file and extract it from your donwloads folder, then pull out and navigate to the Ultrasonic.ino page, and copy the code.

 Or you code just open Ultrasonic.ino right here and copy and paste the code.
+Go to the Screenshot file for the circuit wiring.

 ***Note*** THIS DOES NOT CONTAIN ANY LIBRARIES